 - Do you accept foreign investors?

-Yes, but you must provide a copy of your passport as part of the Company’s and our broker-dealers Know You Customer (KYC) diligence process.
+Yes, but you must provide a copy of your passport as part of the Company’s and our broker-dealer’s Know Your Customer (KYC) diligence process.

 - When will I receive my shares?